Comparison · VERIFIED APRIL 2026

 Final verdict: DeepSeek vs Groq

 Both DeepSeek and Groq are strong tools in the chatbot space, but they serve different needs.
 DeepSeek stands out for 95% cheaper than gpt-4 and claude, making it ideal for cost-sensitive developers.
-Groq differentiates with fastest inference available, which benefits users focused on developers needing fastest possible ai inference at low cost.
+Groq is best at fastest inference available — particularly for teams focused on developers needing fastest possible ai inference at low cost.

 The best approach is to try DeepSeek's free tier and Groq's free tier to see which fits your specific workflow.